Rubusch/linux-c/010__basics/18__miscdevice/README.md

 # Miscdevice

-The miscdriver wraps over the common chardev driver tasks, it sets up cdev, adds it, creates a device class, provides a device node and a class node.
+The miscdevice wraps over the common chardev driver tasks, it sets up cdev, adds it, creates a device class, provides a device node and a class node.
 Thus it is the preferred way to setup a character device.

+The miscdevice API removes all the boilerplate code needed in a manual initialization of the chardev devices.
+In case of customized driver structs or the like the driver might be adjusted, or manual instantiation of the device can be needed.

 #### `misc_register()` performs: